 Ladle on about 1/3 of the ricotta cheese mixture.
 Spread around a bit with the back of a spoon.
 It’s okay if it mixes with the sauce and there is no need to cover the entire thing.

 Dot the cheesy surface with 1/3 of the onions, 1/3 of the eggplant, and 1/3 of the spinach.
 You will not have enough veggies to cover the surface, so just spread them out evenly.

 Sprinkle with 1/3 cup Parmesan.

 Repeat the layer: 3 noodles, 1 cup sauce, 1/3 of the ricotta cheese, 1/3 of the vegetables, 1/3 cup Parmesan.

-Repeat the layers one more time: 3 noodles, 1 cup sauce, the last of the ricotta cheese, the last of the vegetables, 1/3 cup Parmesan.
+Repeat the layers one more time (a total of three cheese veggie layers): 3 noodles, 1 cup sauce, the last of the ricotta cheese, the last of the vegetables, 1/3 cup Parmesan.

 Top the whole with 3 final noodles, pressing in slightly, dot with any remaining sauce, and sprinkle with 1 cup Parmesan.

-Cover tightly with foil – I do recommend Reynold’s Non-Stick foil so you don’t lose any cheese – and bake at 375 for 1 hour, or until bubbly.
+Cover tightly with foil – I do recommend Reynold’s Non-Stick foil so you don’t lose any cheese that wants to stick to the foil – and bake at 375 for 1 hour, or until bubbly.

 In case you managed to squish in a little more sauce or veggies than called for, or perhaps you didn’t remember to squish the water out of the spinach, make sure you have something beneath the pan to catch the overflow!